programminghistorian/jekyll/_posts/2015-05-17-edinburgh-workshop-2015.md

 It's a great way to get your toes wet with some Python, meet people interested in taking on similar challenges, and if you're lucky, maybe even get a Programming Historian sticker.

-Register for free at: Digital Day of Ideas [link no longer exists]
+Register for free at: Digital Day of Ideas.
+[Page no longer exists]